StaPH-B/docker-builds/build-files/vadr/1.7-slim/README.md

 ## Additional information

 **This image does not contain any VADR models by default**, as the files are large and result in a large/bloated docker image.
-This is meant to be the "slim" docker image for VADR v1.7 and is useful in bioinformatics workflows (especially those run in the cloud/HPC environments) as the overheard for downloading the docker image is lower than the docker images that do include the models.
+This is meant to be the "slim" docker image for VADR v1.7 and is useful in bioinformatics workflows (especially those run in the cloud/HPC environments) as the overhead for downloading the docker image is lower than the docker images that do include the models.

 VADR models should be downloaded separately and mounted/bound to the container at runtime.
 The default location for VADR models is `/opt/vadr/vadr-models/`.